Journal of Contemporary Urban Affairs

 All the process of review will go through the OJS system.
 In this regard, the author needs to register on the website of the journal as a reviewer.

 Are there ways to keep informed about any updates of the journal?

 Yes, the editor sends a monthly email newsletter.
 Therefore, you may need to subscribe to our journal the announcements and news automatically will be sent to your mailing address.

 A number of factors determine our choice of reviewers.
 Of primary importance is the reviewer’s expertise, as it is essential that we receive expert feedback on all aspects of the article under consideration.
 We seek to expand our peer reviewer pool to ensure that the feedback we receive is as global and diverse as the communities we serve.
 Therefore we often look for new reviewers to bring important perspectives to the review panel while also seeking input from reviewers with previous experience of the journal’s editorial process; this is to ensure consistency in review across manuscripts.

 How can I become a peer reviewer?

 We are always looking for new peer reviewers to ensure that we maintain diversity in our global reviewer pool.
-One critical element in making yourself visible to our editors is making sure that your work is easy to find online, so that we can understand your expertise and current interests.
+One critical element in making yourself visible to our editors is making sure that your work is easy to find online so that we can understand your expertise and current interests.
 An updated laboratory webpage is important, as this provides a showcase for your work.
 Make sure that you have an ORCID account and that you keep your profile up to date.
-Finally, let the editors know you are interested, either via email and by registering on the website as reviewer.
+Finally, let the editors know you are interested, either via email and by registering on the website as a reviewer.

 Should I agree to review a manuscript if I have co-authored an article with an author of this manuscript?